igor-sb/context/README.md

 do_stuff2(x)
 ```

-is equivalent to this common Python code:
+is equivalent to this Python code:

 ``` py
 with open(filename) as f: